Nikhil2409/group37_popl/doc/README.md

-# Project Description
+# Problem Statement

 The problem statement in this code is to implement a simple neural network and train it to perform logical XOR operations.
 The neural network has an input layer with 2 nodes, a hidden layer with 4 nodes, and an output layer with 1 node.
 The code uses a sigmoid activation function and its derivative for the network's activation.

-Several principles related to programming languages and neural network implementation are used in our code:
+# Concepts of POPL used

 1. Abstraction:
    - The code uses a struct (`NeuralNetwork`) to encapsulate the properties and behavior of a neural network.
 This is an example of abstraction, where the complexity of the neural network is hidden behind a simplified interface.